Class 6 girl dies days after being made to perform '100 sit-ups' in school for coming late; probe on

 Anshika Gaud, a student of the school located at Sativali in the Vasai area, passed away in a Mumbai hospital on Friday night.

-According to members of the Maharashtra Navnirman Sena , Anshika and four other students were made to perform 100 sit-ups each for reaching school late on November 8.
+According to members of the Maharashtra Navnirman Sena (MNS), Anshika and four other students were made to perform 100 sit-ups each for reaching school late on November 8.

 The deceased girl's mother alleged that her daughter died as a result of an "inhuman punishment" given by her teacher, who made her perform sit-ups with her school bag on her back.